We're looking for ten writers, to help us launch an audacious queer project

 - Karen Bevan, AudioBoom producer (Podcast platform and agency)

-We've also been given a grant by Queer Voices Heard, and advertising revenue from our podcast (that's done this work with 17 creative already) as a base to get going.
+We've also been given some grants to cover a bunch of this work upfront, and advertising revenue from our podcast (that's done this work with 17 creatives already) as a base to get going.